Courses and Instruction FAQs

 What roles do instructors play?

 Teachers at Insight Schools of California, all of whom are California-credentialed, play a central role.
-We combine state-of-the-art online teaching techniques with experienced teachers to create an environment where students feel engaged, empowered, and challenged.
+We combine innovative online teaching techniques with experienced teachers to create an environment where students feel engaged, empowered, and challenged.
 Our teachers know how to connect and inspire, and they're dedicated to helping each student succeed.
-They're able to spend their time focusing on teaching, mentoring, and engaging with students—rather than on time-consuming classroom management—so they can build one-on-one relationships with each student to understand and respond to their individual strengths and needs.
+They're able to spend their time focusing on teaching, mentoring, and engaging with students so they can build one-to-one relationships with each student to understand and respond to their individual strengths and needs.

 Insight Schools of California teachers also answer day-to-day questions and assess student performance through assignments, exams, and quizzes.